Preclinical Data Show Potential for Bird Flu Candidate

 "These preclinical results underscore the promise and potential of our pandemic influenza program as well as the strength of our technology platform and our ability to deliver against our corporate growth strategy," Ruxandra Draghia-Akli, MD, PhD, executive vice president and head of research and development at Novavax, said in a news release.1 "Our R&D pipeline focuses on delivering assets ready for partnership and prioritizing areas of unmet medical need, including vaccines for avian pandemic influenza, where we see clear potential advantages for our technology compared with other vaccines that are licensed or in development."

-Previously in May 2025, another potential vaccine protecting against H1N1, known as swine flu, could also protect against bird flu in humans and birds.
-In preclinical data, pig models that were immunized with the vaccine had cross-reactive cell-mediated immune responses, demonstrating a significant reduction in clinical disease, reduction of lung lesions, and lower microscopic monopathy compared with other immunization groups.
+Previously, in May 2025, evidence on another potential vaccine protecting against H1N1, known as swine flu, showed it could also protect against bird flu in humans and birds.
+In preclinical data, pig models immunized with the vaccine had cross-reactive cell-mediated immune responses, demonstrating a significant reduction in clinical disease, reduction of lung lesions, and lower microscopic monopathy compared with other immunization groups.
 Furthermore, the US Department of Health and Human Services (HHS) canceled $590 million in funding for Moderna’s investigational pandemic influenza vaccine to protect against bird flu.
-HHS awarded Moderna funding in January due to the company’s previous mRNA technology, but it was reevaluating the award due to examining spending on mRNA vaccines.3,4
+HHS had awarded Moderna funding in January as a result of the company’s previous mRNA technology, but reevaluated the award after examining spending on mRNA vaccines.3,4

 In the current study, investigators found that a single dose of the vaccine in either route induced neutralizing antibody responses at or above the 1.40 titer, which is considered a protective antibody response.
 Further, there were higher levels of immunity after 2 doses, according to the study authors.
-Even as an intranasal dose, the vaccine has the potential to protect individuals previously exposed to seasonal influenza by vaccination or infection, including the potential to protect against currently circulating strains of the H5N1 virus.1
+Even as an intranasal dose, the vaccine has the potential to protect individuals previously exposed to seasonal influenza by vaccination or infection and could protect against currently circulating strains of the H5N1 virus.1

 “Our findings indicate that a single IM [intramuscular] dose of an A/AW/SC/2021 H5-MNP vaccine might serve as an effective pandemic vaccine in individuals with pre-existing seasonal influenza HA immunity from vaccination or infection,” the study authors wrote.1 “Two IN [intranasal] doses might be considered as an at-home self-administered booster in seasonal influenza-primed individuals during a pandemic, and a single IN H5-MNP vaccine dose could be valuable for pandemic preparedness.”